grantcarthew/start-prototype/docs/cli/start-config-role.md

 ✗ No content source defined
   At least one field required: file, command, or prompt

-✗ System prompt has configuration errors
+✗ Role has configuration errors
   Fix configuration: start config role edit global
 ```